rstropek/Samples/TypeScriptAsyncAwait/readme.md

 the TypeScript code into JavaScript and make yourself familiar with the generated code.

+Last but not least, [async-await-basics](async-await-basics/app.ts) covers some async/await fundamentals like *Promises* async parallel execution of async. operations.

 ## Running the Code

-The examples uses MongoDB as its underlying data store.
+The examples use MongoDB as their underlying data store.
 If you do not have MongoDB installed on your machine, you can use MongoDB's ready-made [Docker image](https://hub.docker.com/_/mongo/).
 Here is the command you have to run to start a MongoDB container locally: `docker run -d -p 27017:27017 mongo`.
 To interactively work